LearnOnDemandSystems/docs/lod/quick-starts/life-cycle-actions/send-a-notification-to-user.md

-# Send a Notification to the user
+# Send a notification to the user

 This is the first in a Series of Quick Starts about Life Cycle Actions in OneLearn Lab on Demand (LOD).

-In this Quick Start, you will configure a notification to popup for the user.
+In this Quick Start, you will configure a notification to popup for the user, in their lab environment

 Configuring a life cycle notification is simple, and can be changed later to display a different message on the popup.
 Life Cycle Actions are used to notify the user of important information or display a message, at specific stages within the lab.